Conversations on #socialmedia

 then we are happy hubby & wife with 2 awesome kids, Meg 13 & Tom

-10. This night in Milano is and will always be my most beautiful
+10. That night in Milano is and will always be my most beautiful

 I was 18, all my sister wanted for her engagement gift was a bottle of